aslpavel/pretzel/README.md

 Usage of asynchronous functions is similar to C# async/await but instead of `async` attribute it uses `@async` decorator and instead of `await` keyword, `yield` is used.
 Internaly unit of asynchrocity is implemented as continuation monad `Cont` with embeded `Result` monad (similar to Haskell's `Cont` and `Either` monads) as its value.
-But to use this library you don't have to understand notion of the monad.
+One important difference of `Cont` monad from C# `Task` object, is that `Task` represents already running asynchronous operation, but continuation monad is a sequence of computations, and this computations are not started. `.future()` method on instance of `Cont` can be used to create `Task` like object.
+To use this library you don't have to understand notion of the monad.
 Simple asynchronous function would look like this.
 ```python
 from pretzel.monad import async
 from pretzel.core imoprt sleep